suyashagarwal138/grasping/README.md

 # grasping
-Framework for generating candidate grasps and selecting the best one
+NO LONGER UP-TO-DATE: Framework for generating candidate grasps and selecting the best one

-No longer the up-to-date version.

 See grasp_utils repo instead.